 Drs.
-Assel, Ewing-Cobbs, Prasad, and Kerne are all experienced, licensed psychologists who evaluate children from infancy through young adulthood.
+Assel, Ewing-Cobbs, and Prasad are all experienced, licensed psychologists who evaluate children from infancy through young adulthood.
 While there is significant overlap among our skills and populations served, you may choose to request a particular psychologist based on his or her areas of interest, expertise, or other background (see Staff Bios) or based on a referral or personal recommendation.

 At the time your child’s appointment is scheduled, parent(s) will be mailed several questionnaires which should be completed prior to your appointment and turned in to us when you arrive.
 These will include a developmental history questionnaire, a behavior questionnaire, and a questionnaire for your child’s teacher(s) or another alternate caregiver who interacts with your child on a regular basis.